 Friends of FF:W

-We’re working specifically within the wildlife filmmaking community here in Bristol, but there are many other fantastic groups we’re also in touch with working towards similar goals; please check them out:
+We’re working specifically within the wildlife filmmaking community both here in the UK and internationally but there are many other fantastic groups we’re also in touch with working towards similar goals; please check them out:

 We Are Albert

 Run by BAFTA, We are Albert is the authority on environmental sustainability for film + TV.

 Not specifically for the wildlife genre but much is applicable to us so absolutely worth looking around their website at the tools and resources they offer, both on reducing impact and including conservation in content.

 They also offer free Albert training which is useful for any production team.

 They are building their database of green suppliers -not many on there for the South West as yet so we need to encourage any good suppliers to get on board and apply to be included: https://wearealbert.org/search-suppliers/

 We’re working in collaboration with them to avoid duplication and hope to add wildlife specific tools useful and accessible for all of us.